Articles

 As we've covered, radio networks are only able to provide a guesstimate of their audience demographics.
 You can't be sure your ad will reach the right people—in fact, your ads might very well air when your target audience has their radios off.

 But with podcasts, advertisers control targeting with precision.
-Tapping into the Spotify Audience Network, brands can purchase spots in podcasts based on their unique target listener.
-And since listeners play podcasts intentionally, your ads won't get lost in the background.
+Tapping into the Spotify Audience Network, brands can purchase podcasts ads based on their unique target audiences.
+And since users play podcasts intentionally, your ads are less likely to get lost in the background.

-Plus, advertisers can home in on much more than limited demographics and location.
-With Spotify Ad Studio, a self-serve ad manager that lets brands of all sizes create ad campaigns in minutes, you can get data on listener interests, devices, formats, listening moments, and more.
+Plus, advertisers can target way beyond demographics and location.
+With Spotify Ads Manager, you can get data on listener interests, devices, formats, listening moments, and more.

 Smarter targeting in podcast advertising drives more valuable audience connections

 Radio advertising is a one-to-many outlet.
-On the other hand, podcast ads give brands the opportunity to deliver a tailored message that's relevant to both the listener and the moment, driving valuable one-on-one connections.
+On the other hand, podcast ads give brands the opportunity to deliver a tailored message that's relevant to both the user and the context of the moment, driving valuable one-on-one connections.

-While radio ads can be disruptive to the listening experience, podcast ads that are hyper-relevant and feel like a native part of the podcast experience have a much more natural feel—and potentially, a higher chance of converting.
+While radio ads can seem random and not particularly relevant, interest-targeted podcast ads that are native to the podcast experience have a much more natural feel—and possibly a higher chance of converting.

-Take advantage of the audience insights you get with Spotify to create on-target podcast ads that will reach the right audience at the right time.
+Take advantage of the audience insights you get with Spotify to create on-target podcast ads that have the potential to reach the right audience at the right time.
+Spotify Ads Manager's Automatic Placement feature helps ensure your ads reach both music and podcast listeners.
 Learn more on our dedicated podcast advertising page.

 Looking for something a little more custom?
 Let's talk.